-Sailing not your first idea of fall family outing?
-Prepare to be amazed, because BaySail's Autumn Color Tour River Cruises are exactly that: fun for parents and kids!
-And if the big, billowing sails of the towering Appledore tall ships aren't enough to convince the kids how cool this outing is?
-The yummy donuts and warm apple cider served on board will!
+Sailing not your first idea of a fall family outing?
+Prepare to be surprised, because BaySail's Autumn Color Tour River Cruises are exactly that: fun for parents and kids!
+And if the big, billowing sails of the towering tall ships aren't enough to convince the kids how cool this outing is?
+The yummy donuts and warm apple cider served on-board surely will!

-Sleeping bags spread out under starry skies and s'mores by the crackling fire: there's no better time to reconnect than on a family camping trip!
-And from one of "The 20 Best State Parks in Michigan" to spots that'll put you right by incredible fishing, we've staked out the best family campgrounds around!
+Sleeping bags spread out under starry skies and s'mores by the crackling fire: there's no better way to reconnect than on a family camping trip!
+And from one of "The 20 Best State Parks in Michigan" to spots that'll put you right by incredible fishing, we've staked out the best family campgrounds around.

-For a fun fall outing on (not in) the water, rent an AquaCycle from Frankenmuth FunShips!
-Just $20 for a family of four, these paddleboats will take you through Frankenmuth's fall color — and right by sights like the Holz Brücke wooden covered bridge and River Place waterfalls!
+For a fun fall outing on (not in) the water, rent an AquaCycle from Frankenmuth FunShips.
+Just $20 for a family of four, these paddleboats will take you through Frankenmuth's fall color — and right by sights like the Bavarian Inn Holz Brücke wooden bridge and River Place waterfalls.